Geep Chryst: NFL

 Chryst began his NFL coaching career with the Chicago Bears in 1991, working for five seasons as the team's director of research/quality control.
 In the spring of 1992, Chryst took a 15-day hiatus from the Bears to long snap in three playoff games for the Orlando Thunder.
 Chryst then worked two different three-year stints with Arizona, coaching tight ends (1996–97) and quarterbacks (1998, 2001–03).
-In between Chryst's time in Arizona, he worked two seasons with the Chargers (1999-00) as the offensive coordinator and quarterbacks coach.
+In between Chryst's time in Arizona, he worked two seasons with the Chargers (1999–00) as the offensive coordinator and quarterbacks coach.
 Chryst helped implement the no-huddle offense in San Diego in 1999.

 Chryst joined the Carolina Panthers in 2006 and spent five seasons as the tight ends coach and offensive quality control coach alongside Mike McCoy.
 Chryst left the Panthers after the 2010 season to become the quarterbacks coach for the San Francisco 49ers.
 He was eventually promoted to offensive coordinator prior to the 2015 season, under head coach Jim Tomsula.
 During Chryst's five seasons in San Francisco, the 49ers advanced to three consecutive NFC Championship Games (2011–13) and lost in Super Bowl XLVII.
-Chryst helped San Francisco's passing offense rank among the most efficient units in the NFL from 2011–14 while working with QBs Alex Smith and Colin Kaepernick.
+Chryst helped San Francisco's passing offense rank among the most efficient units in the NFL from 2011 to 2014 while working with QBs Alex Smith and Colin Kaepernick.